Meaning Behind Those Beautiful, Painted Quilts on New England Barns

 Quilts have meanings and stories.
-That's not new at all, as many people have them around their home made from scraps of material, or purposely purchased designs to create them.
+That's not new at all, as many people have them around their homes.

 While writing an article on the meaning behind stars and their colors on barns around New England, I ran across the meaning of quilts on barns, and it's such an interesting story.

 These barn quilts are painted on in perfect squares, diagonal patterns, colors, and symbols according to Taste of Home, and just like grandma's quilt lying on the couch or in the guest room, these quilts are most likely rooted in family tradition and have personal meaning.
 Get this: they're also all about a grassroots project for tourism and the arts.